That1M8Head/QVSED/README.md

 ## Installing

-You can install QVSED from PyPI using the following command:
+QVSED [is available on PyPI](https://pypi.org/project/QVSED/).
+You can install it using the following command:

 ```bash
 pip install --upgrade QVSED